IDontReallyCode/OptionsBacktesting/README.md

 When trading stock where the data is OHLC, we trade at Open (of following candle)

 ## Margins

 For now, the margins will be based on TD Ameritrade reference document: https://www.tdameritrade.com/retail-en_us/resources/pdf/AMTD086.pdf

 Margins amounts will be updated and tracked, however, no margin call actions will be taken.
 The reason is we assume the strategy being backtested is part of a much larger portfolio.

+We use a similar approach for the capital in the account.
+If you do not deposit enough money to run the strategy, we let the account go negative.
+The user can observe this after the fact and decide how to deal with this.

 # TODO